evizitei/NFIRS-property-loss-prediction/project_report.md

-input dimensions were still represented by integers at this point and continuous data inputs had quite variable scales (apparatus might be anywhere from 2 to 100, but square feet might be 3000 to several hundred thousand) which could have an inadvertan weighting impact on how signficiantly each input is considered.
+input dimensions were still represented by integers at this point and continuous data inputs had quite variable scales (apparatus might be anywhere from 2 to 100, but square feet might be 3000 to several hundred thousand) which could have an inadvertent weighting impact on how significantly each input is considered.
 For categorical inputs, I used 1-hot encoded vectors to make each possible category a binary dimension on it's own.
 For continuous inputs, I used the min/max of their distribution to transform their values to a floating point